Evo Morales and the Catholic Church: Catholic view on Constitutional reform

 On January 18, 2007, Fr.
-Freddy del Villar, Vicar General of the Coroicu Diocese in Bolivia, said that the Catholic Church is keeping observant concerning the socialist Morales government and were still reserving judgment on the upcoming revision to the Bolivian Constitution.
-Though the Church is concerned, it remains confident about the improved constitution being prepared by the Morales administration.
-Fr. del Villar declared that with factions in Bolivia seemingly attempting to chip away at the unity of Bolivia and the Church plays a role in maintaining said unity.
+Freddy del Villar, Vicar General of the Coroicu Diocese in Bolivia, said that the Catholic Church was keeping observant concerning the socialist Morales government and was still reserving judgment on the upcoming revision to the Bolivian Constitution.
+Though the Church was concerned, it remained confident about the improved constitution being prepared by the Morales administration.
+Fr. del Villar declared that with factions in Bolivia seemingly attempting to chip away at the unity of Bolivia, the Church played a role in maintaining said unity.

 Conflict over religious classes in state schools

-In early June 2006, the Bolivian Education Minister Felix Patzi told reporters that under the Morales administration, education would no longer have a sole focus on Catholicism and would become secular, with religious studies becoming optional rather than mandatory.
+In early June 2006, the Bolivian Education Minister Félix Patzi told reporters that under the Morales administration, education would no longer have a sole focus on Catholicism and would become secular, with religious studies becoming optional rather than mandatory.
 The curriculum would instead focus on the history of religion, including indigenous religions.
 The idea was to create a "secular education that respects the beliefs, the spirituality of indigenous and native nations and of the Bolivian nations as the basis of individual and communitarian rights."
 The Bolivian Roman Catholic hierarchy immediately opposed this proposal and saw it as an attack on religion in Bolivia.
 They were outspoken against the measure and organized protests against it.